 Plans of the parties, the Turkish army

-The main object of action on the part of the Russian army, in addition to the enemy’s manpower, was the Erzerum fortress, located 100 km from the Russian-Turkish border.
-Erzerum covered Anatolia from land - this main territory of Turkey, where the main objects of the empire's economy were located and which had a homogeneous population, most of which were Ottoman Turks.
-From Erzerum, a direct path opened to Istanbul-Constantinople, which, together with the Bosphorus and Dardanelles, by agreement of the Entente allies, was to become part of the Russian Empire.
-Also, the empire was to include lands historical Armenia, which were part of Turkey.
+The main object of action on the part of the Russian army, besides the enemy’s manpower, was the Erzerum fortress, located 100 km from the Russian-Turkish border.
+Erzurum covered Anatolia from the land - this main territory of Turkey, where the main objects of the empire's economy were located and had a homogeneous population, most of which were Ottoman Turks.
+From Erzurum a direct path opened to Istanbul-Constantinople, which, together with the Bosphorus and Dardanelles, by the consent of the Entente allies, was to become part of the Russian Empire.
+Also in the empire were to enter the land historical Armenia, which were part of Turkey.

 For the Turks, the main object of action after the defeat of the Caucasian army was the seizure of Tiflis - the political center of Transcaucasia and the knot of the main ways; Baku - industrial center (oil); Fortress Kars and Batum, which was the best port on the southern coast of the Black Sea.
 The Ottomans dreamed of seizing the whole of Transcaucasia, and in the future they planned to raise the Islamic ethnic groups of the North Caucasus against Russia, perhaps to raise a rebellion in Central Asia.

-The two wars waged by Turkey - the Tripolitan and the Balkan - caused a great upset of the Turkish armed forces.
-The army was unprepared for a new war.
-After 1912, the command staff survived the purge, as a result of which a number of commanders were dismissed, and persons were hastily appointed in their place at the discretion of Minister of War Enver Pasha.
-The German mission, invited by the Turkish government in 1913, streamlined this matter somewhat.
-However, the weakest side of the Turkish army was its command staff.
-So, for example, the junior command staff was 75% illiterate, the average - 40% consisted of non-commissioned officers produced, without special military education.
-The senior and senior command staff, having a general military education, was very poorly prepared to lead troops in a modern war, and moreover, in the mountains.
+Two wars that were waged by Turkey - Tripolitan and Balkan - caused a great upset of the Turkish armed forces.
+The army for the new war was unprepared.
+After 1912, the crew experienced a purge, as a result of which a whole number of commanders were dismissed, and persons were nominated in their place at the discretion of the Minister of War Enver Pasha.
+The German mission, invited by the Turkish government in 1913, streamlined the matter somewhat.
+However, the weakest side of the Turkish army was its commanding staff.
+For example, the junior commanding staff was illiterate at 75%, the average at 40% consisted of non-commissioned non-commissioned officers, without special military education.
+The senior and top commanders, having a general military education, were very poorly prepared for driving troops in a modern war and, moreover, in the mountains.

 The mobilization of the 3 of the Turkish army operating against the Caucasian army was carried out with great difficulty due to an acute shortage of artillery, food and fodder supplies.
 The 3-I Turkish army consisted of 9-th, 10-th, 11-th army corps, 2-th cavalry division, four and a half Kurdish equestrian divisions and two infantry divisions, arrived to strengthen this army from Mesopotamia, under the leadership of Gass Izzet Pasha, then War Minister Enver Pasha himself arrived.
 Total about 100 infantry battalions, 35 cavalry squadrons, 250 guns.